Emiliano-Blackbird/Wordpress-Page-Blackbird-Sports/README.md

 Blackbird Sports is a modern website focused on sports products, featuring:

-    A responsive homepage design
+    A responsive homepage design.

-    Sections: About Us, Services, Blog, and Contact
+    Sections: About Us, Services, Blog, and Contact.

-    Custom aesthetics through a bespoke theme
+    Custom aesthetics through a bespoke theme.

-    SEO-optimized structure and solid performance
+    SEO-optimized structure and solid performance.

-    Visual editing tools like Elementor (Free version)
+    Visual editing tools like Elementor (Free version).

-    Functional forms and clear site navigation
+    Functional forms powered by WPForms and intuitive navigation.

 ## 📸 Site Screenshots